-Building a system for generating new customers in a B2B sales environment can actually be broken down in to a number of smaller processes.
+Building a sales process for generating new customers in a B2B sales environment can actually be broken down in to a number of smaller processes.

 Each of these processes is a series of actions or steps taken in order to achieve a particular end result.
 By connecting the successful results from each preceding process as the beginning of the next one, a successful predictable, repeatable B2B sales system can be created.
 The diagram shows how each of the processes are connected and the following list describes each of them.

 The beginning of any sale is a lead.
 A lead is someone that might be interested in buying what you have to sell.
 Where do your leads come from?
 Do you have a predictable, repeatable process for generating leads?
 Do you go to tradeshows, do you cold call, do you have a form on your website, do you advertise, do you have referral sources?
 All of these can be an integral part of setting up your lead generation process.
 The successful result from this process is usually a name, phone number or email address.

 This step of your B2B sales system is a distinctly different process than lead generation and should be considered independent of the actual sales part of the system.
 The lead qualification process starts with a name and a number of a prospect and applies some set of qualifying criteria against that lead to determine whether that lead should be progressed forward to a Sales person or sent to a Nurture campaign, or disposed of entirely.
 Tools for lead qualification include qualification criteria and questions.
 The right answers to those questions should mean you have a qualified lead and it should move in to the selling process, the wrong answers to the qualifying questions could mean you have a dead lead or one that should go to the nurturing process.